fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

     Name: AstraAffection
     Value: AstraAffection-1

 ...But this would allow us to go into negative numbers.
-That could be fine (it's actually a great way of designing an affection system - where _0_ is perfectly neutral, negative numbers express negative feelings and positive numbers express positive feelings) but in our game, **we don't want the number to be able to go below 0**.
-(Astra isn't ever going to really _dislike_ the player, she's just going to like us more if we're good students.)
+That could be fine (it's a common way of designing an affection system - where `0` is perfectly neutral, negative numbers express negative feelings and positive numbers express positive feelings) but in our game, **we don't want the number to be able to go below `0`**.
+(Astra isn't ever going to really _dislike_ the player - she's just going to like us more if we're good students.)

-We have to use different syntax to keep the number from going below 0:
+We have to use different syntax to keep the number from going below `0`

     SetVariable
     Name: AstraAffection